 Report Requirements for Research Grants

-Grant recipients are required to report the results of their research or travel to the President of AAHS within 90 days of completion.
+Grant recipients are required to report the results of their research or travel to the Chair of the Research Committee within 90 days of completion.
 If the research extends beyond the calendar year of the award, the recipient must present a progress report as well as a final report on the completion of the project.
 In addition, recipients may be asked to give a brief presentation at an AAHS meeting or to submit a short report for publication in Glyphs, the Society’s newsletter.
-Your report should be emailed to AAHS President and Chair of the Scholarship and Research Committee.
+Your report should be emailed to the Chair of the Research Committee.

 Grant Fund Use Examples

-Items such as computer time, specialized analysis, photographic supplies, or other supplies needed for a particular study.
+Items such as specialized analysis, travel to view Museum collections or sites, or supplies other than the equipment needed for a particular study.

-In addition to the application form the applicant should submit a short proposal that indicates your reason for attending the meeting, for example, presenting a paper, invited discussant, etc. and should outline the expected benefit of attending the conference or workshop.
+In addition to the application form, the applicant should submit a short proposal that indicates the reason for attending the meeting, for example, presenting a paper, invited discussant, etc., and should outline the expected benefit of attending the conference or workshop.
 Include a copy of the presentation abstract if applicable.